 The Stanford Diabetes Center

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) funds 16 different diabetes centers via program grants and research infrastructure, said Maahs.
 “At the Stanford Diabetes Research Center we have 4 different research cores and funding for pilot and feasibility awards, so it helps junior investigators to get started.
 At Stanford, we have more cohesive, organized, and visible research, which can increase involvement on campus.
 If someone can get a small grant early in their career, it can have a big impact.
 We’re doing really important work here.”

 What quality improvements have you seen in the Stanford clinic?

-“I’m working with Dr. Priya Prahalad who is our lead for the International SWEET Registry and QI lead for the Collaborative.
-We’re about 3 years into our 4T program: Teamwork, Targets, Technology, and Tight Control in newly diagnosed T1D pediatric patients.
+“I’m working with Dr. Priya Prahalad, who is our lead for the International SWEET Registry and QI lead for the Collaborative.
+We’re about three years into our 4T program: Teamwork, Targets, Technology, and Tight Control in newly diagnosed T1D pediatric patients.
 We’re starting CGM early for these kids — within a week after diagnosis with a follow-up nurse practitioner visit a week later.”